-A model type created where the logical and physical models are automatically linked.
+A model type created where the logical and physical models are automatically linked. non-key attribute non-specific relationship

-non-key attribute

 Any attribute that is not part of the entity's primary key.
-Non-key attributes can be part of an inversion entry or alternate key, and can also be foreign keys.
+Non-key attributes can be part of an inversion entry or alternate key, and can also be foreign keys. non-identifying relationship

-non-identifying relationship